bdw429s/sample-package/readme.md

 ﻿# Sample Package

-This is a cool sample package.
+This is text pulled from our package's readme file!